EOFY offer

 • Make sure you think about the operational and cultural aspects when doing your due diligence.
 Ideally, the existing culture of the business aligns with your own values, goals, and management style.

-FAQs on buying a business
+FAQs on due diligence when buying a business

-What are the 4 P's of due diligence?
+What's the most important part of due diligence?

 Disclaimer